Asahikawa Freeride Tour Overview

 What Is The Terrain Like?

-While we aim to group you with riders of similar ability and pace whenever possible, it’s not always guaranteed.
+To help create the best riding groups, we’ll ask you a few questions after booking.
+Our experienced guides then carefully consider a range of factors – a blend of logistics, safety, and riding style (ability, pace, and fitness) – to create well-matched groups.
+Rest assured, we always prioritize your safety and enjoyment when forming these groups.
+While we aim to group you with others of similar ability and pace whenever possible, it’s not always guaranteed.
 If you’re traveling with friends or family of varying levels, please let us know during booking.
 If any group concerns arise during the tour, chat with your guide ASAP.
 We’ll always try to find a solution, and if adjustments aren’t possible, we’ll gladly explain why.
-Your epic Japan experience is our top priority!
+Your epic Japan experience is our top priority.

 What Happens On Arrival and Departure Day?